nicklafferty/craftycody/content/crafts/diy-painting-using-that-viral-fresco-technique.md

 ### Painting

 All that's left is to get creative!
-I tried starting in the corners, but restarted several times so I changed tactics and started with a flower shape in the middle then worked my way out.
+I tried starting in the corners but restarted several times so I changed tactics and started with a flower shape in the middle then worked my way out.
+Eventually, I found my rhythm and each blob of plaster looked better and better.
+I won't say they ever looked great, but by the end, I kind of had an idea of what I was doing.
+I'm hoping my second painting will look even better.